 - Shuurei's easygoing father Shouka, meanwhile, allowed his salary as palace archivist to be gradually reduced far below what he can live on, even though he's been a surrogate father figure to Ryuuki since long before Ryuuki took the throne and could easily have his full pay reinstated through Ryuuki's influence as Emperor, if he cared about money in the slightest.

 - Hunter × Hunter has an example.
 The billionaire Battera had a much younger lover who won't accept expensive presents, but only those he makes himself.
 They were even intending to leave his fortune behind to start a new life together until fate intervened.

 - Cardcaptor Sakura: Fujitaka Kinomoto liked an Uptown Girl named Nadeshiko.
-Her family thought he was a Gold Digger and disowned her when she insisted in marrying him.
-He turned out to be this trope, and they stayed Happily Married until she died of illness.
+Her family thought he was a Gold Digger and disowned her when she insisted on marrying him.
+He turned out to be this trope, soon became rather affluent too, and they stayed Happily Married until she died of illness.

 - In one story, he did try to be frugal but a series of coincidences forced him to buy expensive stuff.